bahrus/templ-mount/README.md

 </script>
 ```
 <details>
-<summary>Considerations when using streaming</summary>
+<summary>Considerations when using streaming [TODO]</summary>

 templates with attribute "stream" will be streamed into the target element the first time it used.
 This has a significant impact on template instantiating, in terms of lifecycle events, and other considerations, that developers need to be aware of.

-If streaming is used, the event will be fired *after* the content has been added to the live DOM tree (i.e. becomes active content), after which DOM manipulation will tend to be more expensive.
+If streaming is used, the template-cloned event will not be fired the first time content is added to the live DOM tree (i.e. becomes active content).
+Only event stream-complete will be fired, at which point DOM manipulation will tend to be more expensive.

-If streaming is *not* used (when "stream" is not present or the content is not already downloaded), an event can now be fired *before* the content has been added to the tree.
-Manipulation of the pre-committed DOM is now considerably cheaper.

-Event 'insertion-complete' will always fire after adding the content to the live DOM tree.

-To help avoid confusion (hopefully), a different event is fired for the streaming scenario ([TODO]):

 ```html
 <template import stream href=//link.springer.com/article/10.1007/s00300-003-0563-3